medialab/xan/docs/cmd/view.md

     --cols <num>            Width of the graph in terminal columns, i.e. characters.
                             Defaults to using all your terminal's width or 80 if terminal's size cannot be found (i.e. when piping to file).
+                            Can also be given as a ratio of the terminal's width e.g. "0.5".
     -C, --force-colors      Force colors even if output is not supposed to be able to handle them.
     -e, --expand            Expand the table so that in can be easily piped to